dalecoin/dalecoincore/README.md

 you can download the dalecoin.conf file here and paste it in dalecoin data directory. now run the windows wallet to sync to the network

+same process applies to ubuntu. locate the dalecoin data directory and paste the data in the config file and save.